emanuellima1/OperatingSystems/README.md

 # Operating Systems

-This repository contains the implementation of certain aspects of an operating system.
+This repository contains solutions to assignments of the course

-They were developed during an OS class at the University of São Paulo on the second semester of 2020.
+MAC0422 - Sistemas Operacionais (english: operating systems)

+ministered during the second semester of 2020 by Daniel Macedo at the university of São Paulo.

 ## Students